fuzzblob/emergency-chat-ng/README.md

 ## building

-I am using the latest version of Android Studio.
+I am using the latest version of Android Studio (merecat at the time of writing).
 The project uses cradle 7.4 and JDK 11 to do builds. further instructions will be set up at a later point.

 ## origin and orther versions

-Original code by Seph De Busser.
-An iOS version exists by Leonard Elezi ([iOS version of emergencychat on github](https://github.com/LeonardElezi/emergencychat) and on the [AppStore](https://itunes.apple.com/be/app/emergency-chat/id1024194363)).
+The original code is by Seph De Busser.
+An iOS version of it exists, written byby Leonard Elezi ([github](https://github.com/LeonardElezi/emergencychat) & [AppStore](https://itunes.apple.com/be/app/emergency-chat/id1024194363)).
 A windows app is availe courtesy of [Daniel Tan](https://novalistic.com/products/emergency-chat).

 ## screenshots